sendpost/sendpost-js-sdk/README.md

 npm link
 ```

-To use the link you just defined in your project, switch to the directory you want to use your sendpost-javascript-sdk from, and run:
+To use the link you just defined in your project, switch to the directory you want to use your sendpost-js-sdk from, and run:

 ```shell
 npm link /path/to/<JAVASCRIPT_CLIENT_DIR>